MacGesture/MacGesture/README.md

 | Wheel U | u       |
 | Wheel D | d       |

+Gesture can contain wildcard matching('?' and '*').
+Only supported in development version yet.

+The first rule matching will take effect.

 Z is the acronym of pinyin of '左' which means 'left' in English.
 So to distinguish 'clicking the left mouse' from 'dragging your mouse left-ward', we chose 'Z'.

-Wheel directions may vary according to system configurations or some tweaks (Karabiner's Reverse Vertical Scrolling, for example).
+Wheel directions may vary according to system configurations or some system tweaks (Karabiner's Reverse Vertical Scrolling, for example).

 # Q&A